The Bankrate promise

-The Chase Freedom Unlimited® is one of the best cash back credit cards on the market.
-In terms of shopping, you’ll be able to make great use of the card’s purchase protection.
-Purchases made with your card are covered against damage, loss or theft for the first 120 days.
-You’re protected for up to $500 per claim and $50,000 per account.
+The Chase Freedom Unlimited is one of the best cash back credit cards on the market.
+Not only do you earn at least 1.5 percent cash back on everything you buy, but all of your purchases are also covered against damage, loss or theft for the first 120 days through the Chase purchase protection program (up to $500 per claim and $50,000 per account).
 To qualify for the protection, you must notify Chase within 90 days of the incident.
 For stolen items, it’s required that you file a police report within 48 hours of the theft.

-Chase Sapphire Reserve: Best purchase protection credit card for globe-trotting shoppers
+Chase Sapphire Reserve: Best purchase protection card for traveling shoppers

-- Rewards rate: 10X points on Lyft purchases (through March 2025); 10X points on Chase Dining purchases, hotel stays and car rentals through Ultimate Rewards; 5X points on air travel through Ultimate Rewards (after earning your $300 travel credit); 3X points on general travel and restaurant purchases; 1X points on all other purchases
+- Rewards rate: 10X points on Lyft purchases (through March 2025); 10X points on Chase Dining purchases, hotel stays and car rentals through Chase Ultimate Rewards; 5X points on air travel through Ultimate Rewards; 3X points on general travel and restaurant purchases; 1X points on all other purchases *

 - Annual fee: $550

-U.S. Bank Cash+ Visa Signature Card: Best department store credit card for rotating categories
+U.S. Bank Cash+ Visa Signature Card: Best department store card for rotating categories

-- Welcome bonus: $200 bonus after you apply online and spend $1,000 in eligible purchases within the first 120 days of account opening
+- Welcome bonus: $200 bonus after you spend $1,000 in eligible purchases within the first 120 days of account opening

 - Annual fee: $0